You’re probably aware of your personal credit score. But did you know you have a business credit score too?

 This can be important when applying for debt finance.
-If you want to take out a Business LoanLink opens in a new window, an OverdraftLink opens in a new window or another form of debt, your score will determine factors such as:
+If you want to take out a Business LoanLink opens in a new windowLink opens in a new window, an OverdraftLink opens in a new windowLink opens in a new window or another form of debt, your score will determine factors such as:

 - how much you can borrow

 - whether you’ll be approved for a loan at all

 There are other implications too.